 Report and pay Capital Gains Tax

+There are different ways to report and pay Capital Gains Tax due on:

 - calculations for each capital gain or loss you report